brown-ccv/pyspark/README.md

 ## Spark architecture

-Runs tasks in parallel by dividing one task into multiple small tasks.
+Spark allows to run computing in parallel instead of in sequential order.
+It divded one big task into multiple smaller taks for efficiency, each task runs seprately on a different machine.

 ![spark](assets/template_3.png)